Hana Hegerová: Career

-In 2002, Hana Heregová received a Medal of Merit from Czech President Václav Havel.
-In 2014, she received Order of Tomáš Garrigue Masaryk from President Miloš Zeman.
+In 2002, Heregová received a Medal of Merit from Czech President Václav Havel.
+In 2014, she received an Order of Tomáš Garrigue Masaryk from President Miloš Zeman.

-In August 2011, the national press announced that the diva decided to retire from the music industry, saying for MusicServer: "I have decided that I no longer want it.
+In August 2011, the national press announced that the diva decided to retire from the music industry, telling MusicServer: "I have decided that I no longer want it.
 I don't want to sing, I don't want to go public.
 I want to get rid of stress.
-Simply, Hana Hegerová enterprise is terminated, only Hana Hegerová remains as a private person who finally wants to enjoy peaceful days with her dog.
+Simply, the Hana Hegerová enterprise is terminated, only Hana Hegerová remains as a private person who finally wants to enjoy peaceful days with her dog.
 Wish me luck so that there are still lots of them left."

+Illness and death

-In December 2014, she was hospitalized with serious heart problems in the General University Hospital (Všeobecná fakultní nemocnice) in Prague.
+In December 2014, Hegerová was hospitalized with serious heart problems in the General University Hospital (Všeobecná fakultní nemocnice) in Prague.